cdnbye/documentation/en/web/API.md

 ### How to Check Segment Validity
 Sometimes we need to prevent a peer from sending a fake segment (such as the bittorrent with a hash function).
- CDNBye provide a validation callback with buffer of the downloaded segment, developer should implement the actual validator.
+ CDNBye provides a validation callback with buffer of the downloaded segment, developer should implement the actual validator.
 For example, you can create a program that generates hashes for the segments and stores them in a specific file or